A Big Pot of Beans!

-Beans and Grains: Substitute 1 cup of hearty grains such as barley, buckwheat groats, spelt berries or kamut for 1 cup of the beans.
+Beans and Grains: Substitute 1 cup hearty grains such as barley, buckwheat groats, spelt berries or kamut for 1 cup of the beans.
 Soak with the beans as directed.
 Season with fresh herbs and aromatic vegetables of your choice.

 Beans and Greens: Fold 4 cups chopped leafy greens into the beans in the last 10 minutes of cooking.
 Season with a little balsamic vinegar.

 Quick-soaking method: Rinse the beans and remove any rocks or residue.
-Combine them with 8 cups of water in a large pot.
+Combine them with 8 cups water in a large pot.
 Bring to a rapid boil, and boil for 2 minutes.
 Remove from heat.
 Cover and let stand for 1 hour.
 Drain the beans and rinse them.

 Overnight-soaking method: Rinse the beans and remove any rocks or residue.
-Combine them with 8 cups of water in a large pot.
+Combine them with 8 cups water in a large pot.
 Let stand overnight or at least 6 hours.
 Drain the beans and rinse them.